Understanding Probate and Trusts in Ireland | Synnott Lawline

 2. Leaves money in bank account

-If the person has died leaving money in a bank account or building society then it might be necessary to take out a Grant of Probate.
-Whether or not the Grant will be necessary depends on the amount of money in the account/building society.
-It is advisable to contact the relevant institution to enquire as to whether they will require the Grant or not.
-Usually if the amount is in excess of €10,000 then the institution in question will require a Grant before transferring any funds.
+If a person has died leaving money in a bank account or building society, it might be necessary to obtain a Grant of Probate.
+Whether the Grant is required depends on the amount of money in the account or building society.
+It is advisable to contact the relevant institution to ask whether they will need the Grant.
+Generally, if the amount exceeds €10,000, the institution will require a Grant before transferring any funds.

 3. Leaves a joint account